neulab/knn-transformers/README.md

 This is a Hugging Face's 🤗 `transformers` implementation of k-nearest-neighbor-based language models, designed to be easy and useful in research, and for experimenting with new ideas in kNN-based models.

-All previous kNN-LM based implementations are implemented in the `fairseq` library, and **they duplicated the library's entire codebase** to implement their modification.
+All previous kNN-LM based implementations are implemented in the `fairseq` library, and **they forked/duplicated the library's entire codebase** to implement their modification.
 These include the official kNN-LM repository [https://github.com/urvashik/knnlm](https://github.com/urvashik/knnlm), the official RetoMaton repository [https://github.com/neulab/retomaton](https://github.com/neulab/retomaton), and others.